 Overall Impressions of Maui Nei Native Expeditions

 I highly, highly recommend these tours to families looking for a bit of culture in their Maui vacation.
+It’s one of my top things to do in Maui with kids.
 I’ve visited the Hawaiian Islands more than 30 times and have studied hula for more than 20 years.
 However, I was impressed with how much new information I learned.
 The activities reminded me a bit of the Polynesian Cultural Center on Oahu, but with much more information and personalized attention.

 Even if you don’t think you are interested in Hawaiian culture, meeting the Maui Nei guides might change your mind.
 They are so welcoming and present their information in a way that is easy for children and adults to understand.
 We felt less like a tourist and more like we were sitting in someone’s back yard just talking about life.
 Additionally, they seemed truly thankful that we dedicated part of our day to learning about the culture that makes Maui such a wonderful place to visit.